A Review of Touchstone 4-Skills ESL Textbook

 Touchstone is a 4-skills (reading, writing, listening, speaking) ESL textbook for adults published by Cambridge.
 There are 4 levels, ranging from 1-4.
 Touchstone Level 1 is reasonably easy and would generally be suitable for an average freshman English class in Korea.
 Touchstone Level 4 is much harder and even third or fourth year English majors in Korea would probably struggle with it.
 It’s better for Europeans, or other students who have higher levels of English ability than students in Korea.

 Old Touchstone: Hated It!

-I used the old edition years ago and distinctly remember loathing it.
+I used the old edition years ago when I was teaching in South Korea and I distinctly remember loathing it.
 It had all these ridiculous speak like a “native speaker” sections, which I fundamentally disagree with.
 If you’re a very beginner, it really is not necessary to use gonna and wanna.
 I don’t even talk like that.
 And, it also had pages crammed with way too much material.
 It even overwhelmed me, and I speak English!

 - The communicative activities in the back of the book are decent/passable.
 I used many of them, but they certainly could have been more fun.
 Throw in a board game here and there or something like that.

 - The review sections at the end of every three chapters are great.

 - I like the listening activities.
 They’re not all North-Americans, or native English speakers like many of the other ESL textbooks.

 - The vocabulary sections are pretty good.
 There’s usually a lot of old, familiar words with a few new ones mixed in.
 This is how vocabulary should be learned.
 A bit of new with a lot of old.
 It helps students process it far more easily than throwing a huge list of new stuff at them.

 - The workbook.
 I didn’t assign it for homework, but it was a fabulous way to make the midterm and final exams.